Getting your Maryland property and casualty license is the first step toward becoming a P&C insurance agent in Maryland.

 License Search: Maryland Insurance License Lookup

 How much does it cost to get a property and casualty insurance license in Maryland?

 The total cost of getting a property and casualty (P&C) insurance license in Maryland is at least $308.60 but can reach nearly $500 based on the type of pre-license education course you choose.
 The costs include:

 Insurance Pre-license Education Course Fee: $139 via Kaplan

 Application Fee: $54 application fee + $5.60 transaction fee via the NIPR

 How long does it take to process a property and casualty insurance license application in Maryland?

-This process typically takes three to five business days from the date you sent your application.
+It will take up to three to five business days for you to become an insurance agent from the date you sent your application.